nabeelsid/weatherapp/README.md

 # WeatherApp
 Java Application for fetching weather information of a given city

--- Currently Supports only CLI
--- GUI Coming soon

-An application written in Java to retrieve and display weather information about a user entered city.
+An application written in Java to retrieve and display weather information for a user-entered city.
 Uses OpenWeather API which returns a JSON data.
 If you would like to use OpenWeather API then it is recommended that you sign up for a free API access from OpenWeather.